 I work with individuals, couples, and families struggling with romantic partners, relatives, friends, and co-workers.
 Many of my clients have anxiety, depression, addictions, and/or trauma, and these issues have caused tremendous dysfunction.
 In addition, a large portion of my clients are in unhealthy relationships, suffering from emotional abuse and neglect, to the point that clients feel exhausted, depressed, and have completely lost their sense of self and purpose.

-Many of my clients are exiting chaotic, unstable, abusive relationships, seeking trauma resolution while still being in love with a partner, or still wanting a parent-child bond, and yet need support in staying strong and true to their healthy choice of leaving a partner, parent, or friend who can not respect boundaries or can not refrain from controlling, explosive, angry outbursts.
+Many of my clients are exiting chaotic, unstable, relationships, seeking trauma resolution while still being in love with a partner, or still wanting a parent-child bond, and yet need support in staying strong and true to their healthy choice of leaving a partner, parent, or friend who can not respect boundaries or can not refrain from controlling, explosive, angry outbursts.

 Sometimes a person with relationship problems participates first in individual therapy to work on specific issues leading to relationship stress.
 Many times relationship issues improve when one person makes positive changes in communication, boundaries, and mental health.
 Underlying psychological problems such as depression, anxiety, or substance abuse cause stress in a relationship, creating difficult barriers to communication and intimacy.
 I provide logical, concrete coping skills for psychological stressors, always emphasizing self-awareness and accountability for positive change.